-The Human Resources Director shall be responsible for determining when formal selection devices are to be used to screen applicants for job vacancies which may include, but need not be limited to a review of training and experience, work sample and performance tests, practical written tests, physical fitness examinations, and background and reference inquiries.
-In the development of selection devices, the Human Resources Director shall confer with Department Heads, consultants, or others familiar with the knowledge, skills and abilities required and specific devices to best measure these factors.
+Human Resources shall be responsible for determining when formal selection devices are to be used to screen applicants for job vacancies which may include, but need not be limited to a review of training and experience, work sample and performance tests, practical written tests, physical fitness examinations, and background and reference inquiries.
+In the development of selection devices, Human Resources shall confer with Department Heads, consultants, or others familiar with the knowledge, skills and abilities required and specific devices to best measure these factors.